 An early impact assessment study was commissioned by the Office of the AVP Teaching and Learning, which engaged Professor Les Jacobs, then-Director of the Institute for Social Research at York University.
 Professor Jacobs delivered a report entitled “Evaluation of York University’s Academic Innovation Fund Program, 2011-2016”, click here to access the complete report.

-Calls for the projects proposals occur during the fall term.
+The call for AIF projects proposals are now open.
 Details can be found on the AIF site.

 AIF at a glance